ImPriyanshPandey/File-Library-Bot/README.md

 ---

-## Known limitations / things to keep in mind
+## Known limitations/things to keep in mind

 - **A bot can't add itself to a private channel automatically** — if you want the bot to auto-index everything posted to a channel, you'd need